 To make these delicious vegan oatmeal raisin cookies, you will need the following ingredients:

-- Butter-Unsalted vegan butter is preferred for this recipe.
-However, if you only have salted vegan butter, just omit the added salt in this recipe.
+- Butter—This recipe prefers unsalted vegan butter.
+However, if you only have salted vegan butter, you can omit the added salt.

-- Brown sugar-This recipe also works with coconut sugar but dark brown sugar that is packed is preferred for this recipe.
+- Brown sugar– This recipe also works with coconut sugar, but packed dark brown sugar is preferred.

-- Granulated sugar-You can also substitute for your preferred sweetener at this step as well!
+- Granulated sugar– You can also substitute it with your preferred sweetener at this step!

-- Flax egg-To make a flax egg, mix 1 tablespoon ground flax seed meal and 2 tablespoons of water.
+- Flax egg—To make a flax egg, mix one tablespoon ground flax seed meal with two tablespoons of water.
 Mix well.
-Let sit for 5 minutes until thickened.
+Let it sit for five minutes until thickened.
 Done!

-- Dark molasses-Don't skip the dark molasses in this recipe!
-This gives the oatmeal cookies their nostalgic flavor!
+- Dark molasses -Don’t skip the dark molasses in this recipe!
+They give the oatmeal cookies their nostalgic flavor.

-- All-purpose flour-You can also substitute with King Arthurs 1:1 gluten free flour for a gluten-free option.
+- All-purpose flour– You can also substitute with King Arthur Gluten-Free Flour for a gluten-free option.

-- Baking soda-The baking soda will help your cookies rise and bake evenly, especially without an egg in this recipe, we need this step.
+- Baking soda —Baking soda will help your cookies rise and bake evenly, especially without an egg in this recipe.
+We need this step.

-- Salt-If using unsalted butter, definitely add kosher or sea salt to the cookie batter.
+- Salt– If using unsalted butter, add kosher or sea salt to the cookie batter.

 See recipe card for additional details and quantities.